Heated Driveway Systems - Who, What, Where, When, Why and How

 Who sells and installs heated driveway systems?
 Electric radiant snowmelt systems are surprisingly easy to install.
-Just about any experienced "do-it-yourself" handyman, contractor, or electrician would be capable of laying out and securing the heat cable for a radiant snowmelt system.
+Just about any experienced "do-it-yourself" handyman or contractor would be capable of laying out and securing the heat cable for a radiant snowmelt system.
 However, it is vital (for warranty purposes) that a qualified electrician wire the system.

-Warmzone cable is the preeminent radiant heat cable.
-The snowmelt cable is the most durable, longest-lasting heat cable on the market, which is why it is backed by an unparalleled manufacturer warranty.
+Warmzone cable is a preeminent radiant heat cable.
+The snowmelt cable is one of the most durable, longest-lasting heat cables on the market, which is why it is backed by an outstanding manufacturer warranty.